 The SDS hammer drilling system is only used for drilling into dense materials such as reinforced concrete, some limestone and sandstone and for blind holes in strong material.
 Sometimes the method may be used to drill mortar.
 The drilling of all holes should be tried first with the 3-jaw-chuck type drilling machine and the SDS method should be seen as a “last resort”.
 It should not be used into cavity masonry as significant break-out is likely to occur in the cavity.
 A 3-jaw-chuck adaptor fitted to an SDS machine must NEVER be used in place of an electric hammer drill.

 The Helifix Load Test Unit is used on site to test the pull-out loads from the actual masonry units within the structure in question.
 These loads will be more meaningful than laboratory performance figures using selected materials.

 Pre-specification testing should be included as a routine part of the building survey.
-At least one, and preferably two, ties should be inserted into each elevation at different levels to detremine the minimum pull out load obtainable from both the near and far leaves.
+At least one, and preferably two, ties should be inserted into each elevation at different levels to determine the minimum pull out load obtainable from both the near and far wythes.

 This minimum load should be used as the basis for deciding the density of ties to be installed.